MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Domain Generalization by Learning and Removing Domain-specific Features. [[paper]](https://arxiv.org/abs/2212.07101) [[code]](https://github.com/yulearningg/LRDG)
+  - Yu Ding, Lei Wang, Bin Liang, Shuming Liang, Yang Wang, Fang Chen.
+  - Key Word: Domain Generalization; Domain-Specific Features.
+  - <details><summary>Digest</summary> We propose a novel framework called Learning and Removing Domain-specific features for Generalization (LRDG) that learns a domain-invariant model by tactically removing domain-specific features from the input images.
+Specifically, we design a classifier to effectively learn the domain-specific features for each source domain, respectively.
+We then develop an encoder-decoder network to map each input image into a new image space where the learned domain-specific features are removed.

 - Minimax Optimal Estimation of Stability Under Distribution Shift. [[paper]](https://arxiv.org/abs/2212.06338)
   - Hongseok Namkoong, Yuanzhe Ma, Peter W. Glynn.
   - Key Word: Stability; Robustness; Distributional Uncertainty; Model Misspecification.